The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part I: The Initial Prototype: NurtureBot v1

 \subsection{Designing the initial prototype}

-Recognising the need for a scalable solution that could retain the core support offered by Nurture, we partnered with the organisation to collate resources and findings from Nurture project for developing a new AI tool.
-In collaboration with the organisation's project team, we wrote the initial prompt for a basic large language model (LLM)-based chatbot using Open AI's GPT-4 API \cite{OpenAI2023GPT4}, zero-shot prompting, which we named NurtureBot v1.
+Recognising the need for a scalable solution that could retain the core support offered by Nurture, we partnered with CFC to collate resources and findings from Nurture project for developing a new AI tool.
+Based on our learning from the Nurture project, we developed an initial prompt for a basic LLM-based chatbot by zero-shot prompting Open AI's GPT-4 API \cite{OpenAI2023GPT4}, which we named NurtureBot v1.
+We then refined NurtureBot v1's prompt architecture and performed red-team testing \cite{hong2024curiositydrivenredteaminglargelanguage}, by involving the two project managers of the original Nurture project, who had previously designed, facilitated, and trained the volunteer moms.
+Our research team then independently crafted and iteratively refined the prompt.

 NurtureBot v1 was designed to replicate the supportive environment of the original peer-to-peer texting interactions while introducing the scalability and accessibility of AI.
-The chatbot was refined to deliver three key features: empathetic chatting, wellbeing exercises, and parenting information, all adapted for AI-driven interactions.
-Additionally, it incorporated "conversation starters" thoughtfully crafted by Nurture mentors.
-Empathetic chatting was intended to provide an active listening that reflect warmth and understanding.
-Wellbeing exercises were included to offer practical tools for managing stress and mental wellbeing, similar to those shared by mentors.
-Lastly, parenting information was integrated to ensure that users could access reliable and evidence-based resources tailored to their needs, much like the information shared in the original peer support sessions.
+The chatbot was refined to deliver \textbf{three key features}: empathetic chatting, wellbeing exercises, and parenting information, all adapted for AI-driven interactions.
+Additionally, it incorporated ``conversation starters'' thoughtfully crafted by Nurture mentors to begin with and was prompted to perform ``contextual reasoning'' of the user's situation before making suggestions. \textbf{Empathetic chatting} was intended to provide `active listening' that reflects warmth and understanding. \textbf{Wellbeing exercises} were included to offer practical tools for managing stress and mental wellbeing, similar to those shared by mentors.
+Lastly, \textbf{parenting information} was integrated to ensure that users could access reliable and evidence-based resources tailored to their needs, much like the information shared in the original peer support sessions. \sruthi{It is important to note that the development of NurtureBot v1 was limited to zero-shot prompting of the pre-trained GPT-4 model (see Figure \ref{promptarch}) and a database of curated resources from the Nurture project to guide its responses.
+No additional training or fine-tuning of the model was conducted, as we intentionally chose not to train the chatbot on human-to-human conversations, which were deeply rooted in the development of interpersonal relationships and emotional bonding between mentors and new mothers.}

-Leveraging insights from the Nurture project in Part I, we designed NurtureBot v1 and initiated iterative trials in the following Part II by testing the prototype with everyday users.